Generic selectors

 Shibuya Crossing photo by Syced

 Shibuya Crossing is a famous intersection in Tokyo.
 Thousands of people cross from all directions at the same time.
-The area around it has many shops, restaurants, and entertainment places.
+The area around it has many shops, restaurants, and entertainment places, making it a well-known part of Japanese Landmarks.

 Visitors can see the busy crossing from nearby buildings.
 At night, the big video screens and bright lights make it even more exciting.
 Shibuya Crossing shows Tokyo’s energy and is a must-see for visitors.